-The efficiency of Buchberger's algorithm strongly depends on a choice of selection strategy.
-By phrasing Buchberger's algorithm as a reinforcement learning problem and applying standard reinforcement learning techniques we can learn new selection strategies that can match or beat the existing state-of-the-art.
+The efficiency of Buchberger's algorithm, a fundamental tool in computer algebra, strongly depends on a choice of selection strategy.
+By phrasing Buchberger's algorithm as a reinforcement learning problem and applying standard reinforcement learning techniques we can learn new selection strategies that beat the existing state-of-the-art.

 - 1. Gröbner Bases and Buchberger's Algorithm - 2.
 Reinforcement Learning and Policy Gradient - 3.
-Results a polynomial ring over some field K
+Results